rosemaina/bucketList/Readme.md

 # Bucket List App

 **Introduction**

 This is a front-end website that has no core functionalities implemented into it.
- It is therefore a designs page with no function pages.
- The application allows a user to create a bucket list, add items or activities, update the list, view the list and deleted items on the list or delete the list altogether.
+It is therefore a designs page with no function pages.The application allows a user to create a bucket list, add items or activities, update the list, view the list and deleted items on the list or delete the list altogether.

 **features**